EighteenZi/rocksdb_wiki/EventListener.md

 Note that in either case, unless specially specified in the documentation, all EventListener call-backs must be implemented in a thread-safe way even when an EventListener only listens to a single column family (For example, imagine the case where `OnCompactionCompeted()` could be called by multiple threads at the same time as a single column family might complete more than one compaction jobs at the same time.

 ## Listen to a specific event
 The default behavior of all EventListener callbacks is no-op.
 This allows developers to only focus the event they're interested in.
-For example, the following EventListener counts the number of flush job completed since DB open:
+To listen to a specific event, it is as simple as implementing its related call-back.
+For example, the following EventListener counts the number of flush job completed since DB open by implementing `OnFlushCompleted()`:

     class FlushCountListener : public EventListener {
      public: